qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 SERVICE
 ^^^^^^^

-This parameter has to be ``WMS`` in case of the **GetMap** request.
+This parameter has to be ``WMS``.

 REQUEST
 ^^^^^^^

-This parameter is ``GetPrint`` in case of the **GetPrint** request.
+This parameter has to be ``GetPrint`` for the **GetPrint** request.

 TEMPLATE
 ^^^^^^^^

-This parameter allows to specify the name of the layout template to use for printing.
+This parameter can be used to specify the name of a layout template to use for printing.

 FORMAT
 ^^^^^^

-This parameter may be used to specify the format of map image.
+This parameter specifies the format of map image.
 Available values are:

 - ``jpg``
 - ``jpeg``